george-hawkins/micropython-notes/tools-filesystem-and-repl.md

     > ls /pyboard
     boot.py  main.py

-Note: when you use `ls` wihtout `-l` it doesn't behave quite like normal `ls`, it groups files by type (directories, `.py` files etc.) and sorts the filenames within these groups.
+Note: when you use `ls` without `-l` it doesn't behave quite like normal `ls`, it groups files by type (directories, `.py` files etc.) and sorts the filenames within these groups.

 The big additional feature of `rshell` is being able to easily work with the REPL, like so: